iconengineering/lyons-stormwater-masterplan/docs/flood-mapping.md

 --------------------------

 Conversion of these flood hazard areas to regulatory floodplains is a complicated, long, but well documented process.
+At this time, the master plan makes no specific recommendation for submitting these floodplain delineations to FEMA for formal adoption.
+As flood recovery projects are completed and budgets are set for priority capital improvements, a more formal Flood Insurance Study can be considered to accurately map the flood hazards to FEMA specifications.